petergridge/irrigation_component_v4/README.md

 The driver for this project is to provide an easy to configure user interface for the gardener of the house.
 The goal is that once the inital configuration is done all the features can be modified using the custom lovelace card.

+This program is essentially a scheduling tool, one user has also used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.

 The provided working test harness is self contained with dummy switches and rain sensor that can be used to become familiar with the capabilities of the component.

 ![irrigation|690x469,50%](irrigation1.JPG)
 **Image 1:** All attributes rendered using the companion custom card

 All the inputs of the platform are Home Assistant helpers for example the start time is provided via a input_datetime.

-The information is evaluated to trigger the irrigation action according to the inputs provided.
+The information provided by the configuraton is evaluated to trigger the irrigation action according to the inputs provided.

 Watering can occur in an ECO mode where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
 The wait and repeat configuration is optional.